Master trusts

 Master trusts are not new—they originated in the 1950s when they were commonly related to a specific industry (eg the voluntary, printing and construction sectors) or specific geographic area.
 Several long-standing examples are available in the market.
 However, there has been a refocusing on this type of arrangement as a vehicle for auto-enrolment.
 For further information on auto-enrolment, see Practice Note: Auto-enrolment—an introduction.

 Several definitions of master trusts were developed over time.
 The Pensions Regulator was the first to attempt to define master trusts.
 It did so in November 2013 when it published its first Code of Practice on defined contribution (DC) schemes.
-However, when the DC Code of Practice was updated, in July 2016, the Pensions Regulator decided to drop that definition in favour of the term ‘relevant multi-employer scheme’ which was used in the Occupational Pension Schemes (Scheme Administration) Regulations 1996 (the Scheme Administration
+However, that definition was later dropped in favour of the term ‘relevant multi-employer scheme’ which was used in the Occupational Pension Schemes (Scheme Administration) Regulations 1996 (the Scheme Administration Regulations), SI 1996/1715 and is meant to include master trusts.

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.